mercadopago/devsite-docs/guides/resources/oauth/oauth.en.md

 > NOTE
 >
-> Nota
+> Note
 >
 > Remember that every time you refresh your credentials, the `refresh_token` will also change so you will need to store it again.
 >
->In case of errors when refreshing your credentials, remember that you can query them in the [error code reference](https://developers.mercadolibre[FAKER][URL][DOMAIN]/es_ar/autenticacion-y-autorizacion).
+> In case of errors when refreshing your credentials, remember that you can query them in the [error code reference](https://developers.mercadolibre.com.ar/en_us/authentication-and-authorization).

 ## Set up notifications

 You can get notifications every time a seller links to or unlinks from your application.
 For setup, follow these steps:

 1. Access [Your Applications]((https://www.mercadopago[FAKER][URL][DOMAIN]/developers/panel)) and select the application used for OAuth flow.

-2. Go to "Notification Webhooks" tab.
+2. Go to "Webhooks Notifications" tab.
 In this section, go to "Production Mode" and add the URL to receive notifications.
 If you want, you can click on "Test" button to test that the assigned URL will receive Webhooks Notifications correctly.

 3. Then, in "Events" field, select "Application Linking" option.
 Lastly, click on save.

-Ready!
+Done!
 Every time a seller links or unlinks, a notification will be received in your assigned URL.

-Some data you can find in notifications are:
+These are some of the data that you can find within the notifications:

 | Attribute | Value or type | Description |
 | ----------------- | ----------------- | --------------- |